 Not that great of a writer?
 Then you’ll probably need to hire someone.
 Fiverr and Upwork are good places to start.
 Although, you usually have to do the heavy lifting when it comes to reviewing and editing the work.
 I would highly suggest that if you have an SEO team already, you use them to review and optimize any content that you receive from a third party.
 Alternatively, Infront just so happens to offer content services.

 If your business deals within a geographical area, write content that includes references to the city you do business in.
-For example, if your business is located in Colorado Springs, your Colorado Springs SEO and content should have a mention of it within the context of how you do business.
+For example, if your business is located in Colorado Springs, your Colorado Springs SEO, and content should mention it within the context of how you do business.

 From there, be conversational in your tone when writing.
 Listen to common questions that your business receives and answer them within the text on your website.
 You want to be as helpful with your information and design your website so that information is easy to find.